-RICHMOND, VA (WWBT) - It’s been a year since Virginia began issuing REAL ID-compliant driver’s licenses, and in one year they will be required for air travel.
+RICHMOND, VA (WWBT) - It’s been more than a year since Virginia began issuing REAL ID-compliant driver’s licenses, and in less than one year they will be required for air travel.

 You can tell if your Virginia driver’s license is REAL ID-compliant because it will have a star in the upper right corner.
 Without that star, you will need a different form of identification beginning Oct.
 1, 2020.
 Licenses that are not REAL ID-compliant will either say “federal limits apply” or will have nothing in the corner.